hector-crean/diktyo/backend/README.md

-# ribasome

 # Overview

 The API is built using the [Axum](https://github.com/tokio-rs/axum) web framework and [SQLx](https://github.com/launchbadge/sqlx) for database connectivity with PostgreSQL.

-The API provides endpoints to create various resources like users, comments, marker3ds, and posts.
-The API is versioned using a version parameter in the URL path.
+The API provides endpoints to create various resources like users, bikes etc. The API is versioned using a version parameter in the URL path.
 The version number will be part of the URL path as `/:version/api`.

 The API is integrated with a **postgres** instance, and an **Amazon S3 bucket**, which enables data to be persisted.
 S3 stores assets; the assets' respective keys are stored in an asset table in the postgres database.